Introducing XBert AI: Add an AI answering service for your business in five minutes. Try it free for 14 days.

 • Checking status (especially for e-commerce businesses): Callers phone in to see whether their order has been shipped or if a request has been processed.
 In this scenario, there’s no need for a live agent.
 Finding the status usually means fast, accurate answers, and an IVR can pull up and relay that information directly.

-• Confirming payments and balances that have a similar pattern: Instead of a caller waiting on hold for sensitive data, they can complete the transaction with an IVR securely and move on.
+• Confirming payments and balances that have a similar pattern: Instead of a caller waiting on hold for sensitive data, they can complete the transaction or credit card payments safely over the phone with an IVR securely and move on.
+It’s also preferable when callers want to finish the task without speaking to a human or live receptionist.
 Financial institutions or businesses dealing with routine billing inquiries use IVR to minimize friction from daily call handling.

 • Verifying identities, accounts, or basic information: Verification can be time-consuming for agents, but automating the process ensures consistency.
 It also keeps human staff focused on situations that require reasoning or decision-making.